-- The City and the Association agree to establish a Labor/Management Committee at each department (one at Adult Probation and one at Juvenile Probation) for fiscal years 2010-2011 and 2011-2012.
+- The City and the Association agree to establish a Labor/Management Committee at each department (one at Adult Probation and one at Juvenile Probation).
 The Adult Probation Committee will consist of up to three (3) management representatives from Adult Probation and up to three (3) Association representatives who work at Adult Probation.
 The Juvenile Probation Committee will consist of up to three (3) management representatives from Juvenile Probation and up to three (3) Association representatives who work at Juvenile Probation.
 Bargaining unit members selected to participate on the Committee will be given release time for up to two (2) hours to participate in each regularly scheduled Committee meeting. - In an effort to promote effective and efficient delivery of services by the Department, each Committee will meet, share information, and discuss issues including: proposed methods of fostering better cooperation and communication, areas of mutual concern and proposed solutions to those concerns, and matters relating to equipment and workplace health and safety. - 19.
 The parties agree that the Committees will not have the authority to add to, subtract from, or in any way alter the terms and conditions set forth in this Agreement.
 The Committee shall have no right to determine issues under the exclusive jurisdiction of the Civil Service Commission.
 Finally, the parties agree that the Committee will not discuss matters relating to pending grievances, discipline or individual performance issues. - 20.
-Each Committee will meet bi-monthly, or more frequently by mutual agreement.
-Each Committee will set its meeting schedule; however, absent mutual agreement by the parties, each Committee's bi-monthly meetings shall be scheduled no later than the last week in months August, October, December, February, April and June in fiscal years 2010-2011 and 2011-2012. - 21.
-The parties agree to exchange a written agenda of issues to be discussed at least seven (7) calendar days before the scheduled Committee meeting. - 22.
-The Labor/Management Committee at Juvenile Probation will address issues relative to the Department's interaction with the Court. - 23.
+Each Committee will meet quarterly, or more frequently by mutual agreement.
+Each Committee will set its meeting schedule; however, absent mutual agreement by the parties, each Committee's quarterly meetings shall be scheduled no later than the third week in months September, December, March and June in fiscal years 2012-2013 and 2013-2014.

+- 21. The parties agree to exchange a written agenda of issues to be discussed at least seven (7) calendar days before the scheduled Committee meeting. - Probation will address issues relative to the Department's interaction with the Court, the assignment of cases, specialized caseloads, and hold discussions on establishing partnerships with other law enforcement agencies.
+These discussions are only advisory in nature, and are not intended in any form or manner to infringe upon management's rights concerning direction of its work force, or consideration of the merits, necessity or organization of any service or activity provided by the City as pursuant to Article I.D of this Agreement. - 23.
 The Union and the Departments may, upon mutual agreement, discuss at the Labor Management Committee bargaining unit issues that affect more than one employee that have already been submitted as a grievance.